How to Improve Organic CTR? (Proven Strategies for 2026)

 • Average position

-You can also sort out the whole website results by arranging them from CTR high to low to see your highest performing CTR pages to low.
+You can also choose the date range.
+You can also sort out the whole website results by arranging them from CTR high to low to see your highest performing CTR pages.

-What is a good organic click through rate?
+What is a reasonable organic click-through rate?

 According to the latest Google search stats, a good CTR is above 39.8% (desktop position).